 Exactly the same access as any other user and no more.
 Each genetic file uploaded for law enforcement purposes will receive a law enforcement registered user account.

-Accounts created for law enforcement purposes will only show up in your matches list when ALL of the following requirements are met:
+Accounts created for law enforcement purposes will only see your kit in their matches list when ALL of the following requirements are met:

-- You have not opted out of law enforcement matching
+- You have NOT opted out of IGGM,

 No, law enforcement cannot see your address.

-If you have law enforcement matching turned on and you are a DNA relative they will see the exact same profile information that your other matches see.
+If you have IGGM turned on and you are a DNA relative they will see the exact same profile information that your other matches see.
 For more information, see Information that is Shared with Matches.

 For law enforcement to obtain any further details about a match our user account beyond what they are currently given access to, they would need to submit a court-ordered search warrant or a subpoena.

-To opt out of Law Enforcement Matching, go to the Privacy & Sharing section within your Account Settings.
-Users flagged as a resident of the EU whose account was created prior to March 12, 2019 are automatically opted out of law enforcement matching but have the ability to opt in by updating their Matching Preferences in their Account Settings.
+To opt out of IGGM, go to the Matching Preferences section of the Privacy & Sharing page within your Account Settings.
+Users flagged as a resident of the EU whose account was created prior to March 12, 2019 are automatically opted out of IGGM but have the ability to opt in by updating their Matching Preferences in their Account Settings.

 Whether you are opted in or opted out of IGGM, you will never see a registered law enforcement kit in your matches list.